redeclipse/redeclipse.github.io/docs/gameplay/Capture-the-Flag.md

 -   A buff is also applied when carrying either your own flag, or the enemy flag.
 -   You can retrieve your own flag from the spawn area by pressing **F**, making capture for enemies more difficult.
 -   Press **F** to throw away any flags in your possession, or to pass the flag to teammates.
+-   You cannot capture the opposing team's flag when your teams flag is not at any base.

 ### Mode-specific mutators